 This year the topic for the annual review of Gerontology and Geriatrics is Environments in an Ageing Society: Autobiographical Perspectives.
 The contributors have long-standing research careers – some are well known in Australia: Edward Steinfeld, Jon Pynoos, Laura Gitlin, Susanne Iwarsson, and Sheila Peace.
 The chapters cover home, neighbourhood, ageing in place, and social change.
 Each chapter is written from the researcher’s perspective providing reflections of their experience and learning.
 As an academic publication you will need institutional access for a free read, or you can purchase chapters separately.
 Here is the introduction:

 “Through the autobiographical perspectives of 16 preeminent researchers and scholars of Environmental Gerontology, this state-of-the-art Annual Review critically examines the broad range of topics that comprise this interdisciplinary field.
 The writings of these individuals, who have contributed to and shaped the growth of the field over the past three-plus decades, trace the growth and evolution of Environmental Gerontology and provide understanding of, and insights on, the role of environments for older adults and an aging society at multiple levels.

 Hobsons Bay City Council is situated south-west of Melbourne with a significant stretch of coastal area.
 As with many local councils in Victoria they are keen to embrace the principles of universal design in their planning policies.
-As part of their access and inclusion strategy they plan to implement UD principles in new buildings, buildings with significant upgrades, retrofits of existing buildings, features and public open space.
-The policy statement includes a table where the 7 classic principles of universal design are translated into specific guidelines for council staff.
-The policy statement discusses the myths, regulatory framework and how to implement universal design, and how to go beyond compliance.
+As part of their access and inclusion strategy they plan to implement universal design principles in new buildings, buildings with significant upgrades, retrofits of existing buildings, features and public open space.
+They started with a Hobsons Bay Universal Design Policy Statement.